 As a Trust we will encourage all our staff, pupils and students to be 'Sun Safe'.
 Each academy will adopt their own practice in guiding everyone in being safe in the sun.
-For example, children at Newquay Junior Academy are reminded to wear hats during playtimes, lunchtimes and outdoor P.E. lessons.
+For example, children at Mount Charles are reminded to wear hats during playtimes, lunchtimes and outdoor P.E. lessons.
 Sunscreen should be applied before pupils come to school and they are encouraged to drink constantly.
-As another tool to keep children 'Sun Safe', the Newquay junior P.T.A. has purchased a selection of bag charms.
-Each of these contains UV sensitive beads which change colour when UV levels are high.
-This reminds the children to apply sunscreen before going outside.